phyco1991/AutotaskAPI/README.md

 - all companies that are active and type customer
 - all companies that are ((active and with (type customer or partner) and have UDF 'cool company' set to 'YES') or are located in countryId 42 and managed by Jim)

 If you don't need more than one filter set, you can use *-SimpleSearch* instead.
 Simple search will build a single JSON statement for you.
-Simple filters doesn't support  multiple statements and is therefor limited to one single filter (e.g. all companies with "isactive = true").
+Simple filters doesn't support multiple statements and is therefore limited to one single filter (e.g. all companies with "isactive = true").

 You can find examples for filters below.
 In addition the [Autotask documentation about Basic Queries](https://www.autotask.net/help/developerhelp/Content/APIs/REST/API_Calls/REST_Basic_Query_Calls.htm) contains a documentation of all keywords and further examples that might help.
 You can also call a list of available fields via the Get-AutotaskAPIEntityInfo function.